PeachyPeachSM64/sm64ex-omm/README.md

 Once built, the game executable is located in the `build/us_pc` directory of the game you choose.<br>If you want to copy or move it, make sure to copy/move the entire `build/us_pc` directory, not only the executable file.

+### Why is the Texture pack I installed not visible in-game?

+- Make sure the Texture pack is in the `res` directory and is a valid `.zip` archive.
+- If there is a `gfx.raw` file in the `res` directory, delete it, or change the in-game option `Texture Caching` from `Permanent` to `At Start-up`.

+### Why is the Model pack I installed not visible in-game?

+- Make sure the Model pack is in the `res/packs` or `dynos/packs` directory and is a valid pack (directory of `.bin` files).
+- In-game, open the `Model Packs` option menu and enable your model pack.

 ### Where is the save file located?
 How do I open/edit it?

 - **Windows**: `%appdata%\sm64ex\omm_save_file.txt`